-Now that the UK has left the EU and the Transition Period ends on 31st December 2020, some regulatory requirements will no longer apply.
-However, certain EU legislation will continue to have effect in Northern Ireland under the Northern Ireland Protocol.
+Now that the UK has left the EU, some regulatory requirements associated with FMD will no longer apply.
+However, all EU legislation relating to medicines will continue to have effect in Northern Ireland under the Northern Ireland Protocol.

 - The Human Medicines (Amendment etc.) (EU Exit) Regulations 2020 Statutory Instrument outlines changes to regulations around the use of medicines in the UK.

 - The requirements placed on all actors in the GB supply chain from 9 February 2019, by virtue of the Human Medicines (Amendment) Regulations 2019 (S.I.
 2019/62), regarding the safety features aspects of the Falsified Medicines Directive are removed by this instrument, according to the Explanatory Memorandum (Article 7.32).

 - The EU legislation requires that the Unique Identifier on medicines coming from the EU be decommissioned (made inactive) on export from the EU to a third country (Article 22 – EU Delegated Regulation).